WXKS (AM): WXKS (2010–present)

 Clear Channel announced in January 2010 that WKOX would once again change to a talk format in April; the launch was stepped up to March 8 after WRKO dropped The Rush Limbaugh Show from its line-up.
-With this format change, WKOX changed call letters to WXKS (AM) on March 1; WXKS (1430 AM) concurrently changed its calls to WKOX.
+With this format change, WKOX changed call letters to WXKS on March 1; WXKS (1430 AM) concurrently changed its calls to WKOX.
 Coast to Coast AM was the first talk program to air on the station, moving from WRKO in February 2010, several weeks before the full format change.
 "Rumba" programming ceased on March 5, at which time the station began stunting.
 For the first year of the talk format, WXKS was branded as "Rush Radio 1200", named for Limbaugh; similar branding was utilized at WRNO-FM in New Orleans, WRDU in Raleigh-Durham, and WPTI in Greensboro, North Carolina.
 Less than a year later, on February 28, 2011, WXKS re-branded itself as "Talk 1200 Boston."